WanQi-K/I-Made-a-Prediction-Model-to-Determine-if-the-Property-is-Overpriced-or-Undervalued/README.md

-# Is This Property Worth This Price?
+# I Made a Prediction Model to Determine if the Property is Overpriced or Undervalued